-- 1. Completion of pre-agreed hours for the placement. - 2.
-Active participation in supervision throughout the placement. - 3.
-Participation in 3-way meetings. - 4.
-Evidence of consideration of community, youth and families values and ethical practice.
+- 1. Completion of placement hours - 2.
+Active participation in supervision throughout the placement - 3.
+Participation in 3-way meetings - 4.
+Evidence of competence in line with the National Occupational Standards - 5.
+Evidence of consideration of Youth Work values and ethical practice